Horse latitudes: Etymology

 An alternative theory, of sufficient popularity to serve as an example of folk etymology, is that the term horse latitudes originates from when the Spanish transported horses by ship to their colonies in the West Indies and Americas.
 Ships often became becalmed in mid-ocean in this latitude, thus severely prolonging the voyage; the resulting water shortages made it impossible for the crew to keep the horses alive, and they would throw the dead or dying animals overboard.

 A third explanation, which simultaneously explains both the northern and southern horse latitudes and does not depend on the length of the voyage or the port of departure, is based on maritime terminology: a ship was said to be 'horsed' when, although there was insufficient wind for sail, the vessel could make good progress by latching on to a strong current.
 This was suggested by Edward Taube in his article "The Sense of 'Horse' in the Horse Latitudes".
-He argued the maritime use of 'horsed' described a ship that was being carried along by an ocean current or tide in the manner of a rider on horseback.
+He argued the maritime use of 'horsed' described a ship that was being carried along by an ocean current or tide in the manner of a carriage pulled by a horse.
 The term had been in use since the end of the seventeenth century.
 Furthermore, The India Directory in its entry for Fernando de Noronha, an island off the coast of Brazil, mentions it had been visited frequently by ships "occasioned by the currents having horsed them to the westward".

 A further explanation is that this naming first appeared in the English translation of a German book where Rossbreiten was incorrectly understood as Pferdbreiten.
 The 'Ross latitudes' were named after the Englishman who described them first but could have been mistranslated, as Pferd and Ross are German synonyms for a horse.
 An incorrect translation could therefore have produced the term "horse latitudes".